-Prerequisite: RTH 149, 199, 212, 213 and successful completion of qualification exam qualification exam 240 clinical hours
+Prerequisite: HSC 220, RTH 199, 212, 213 and successful completion of qualification exam

 Structured, at-the-bedside, practice of respiratory therapy techniques involved with the care of acutely ill patients and patients with chronic obstructive pulmonary disease is provided.
 Students are assigned to intensive care units of cooperating hospitals.
 Two eight-hour sessions per week are involved.
 Grading for this course is on a pass/no pass basis.